composer/composer/doc/06-config.md

 "oauthtoken"}` as the value of this option will use `oauthtoken` to access private repositories on gitlab.

+## gitlab-token

+A list of domain names and private tokens.
+For example using `{"gitlab.com":
+"privatetoken"}` as the value of this option will use `privatetoken` to access private repositories on gitlab.

 ## disable-tls

 Defaults to `false`.
 If set to true all HTTPS URLs will be tried with HTTP